ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 <span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note:** The list of dependencies for any application may change without warning; Blinky's changed while we were writing this chapter.</span>

-Our dependencies are listed in the [``module.json``](#Structure-of-a-yotta-module) file for our module.
-Below, we explain how to list dependencies from the yotta Registry, GitHub and privately hosted sources.
+Your dependencies are listed in the [``module.json``](#Structure-of-a-yotta-module) file for your module.
+Below, you can see how to list dependencies from the yotta Registry, GitHub and privately hosted sources.

 ##### module.json: dependencies from the yotta registry